BryanMorgan/isbot/README.md

 ```

 ## Philosophy
-Bot detection is a gray area since there are no clear lines on what defines a bot user-agent and a real device user-agent.
-Some libraries focus on broadly classifying bots and trying to identify as many as possible, with the risk that some real devices may be caught and falsely flagged as bots.
+Bot detection is a gray area since there are no clear lines on what defines a bot user-agent and a real browser user-agent.
+Some libraries focus on broadly classifying bots and trying to identify as many as possible, with the risk that real user browser may be caught and falsely flagged as bots.

-This library's focus is on identifying known bots while primarily ensuring no real users or devices are falsely flagged.
-All of the bot user-agent patterns are validated against a large number of real devices and bot patterns to ensure devices are not incorrectly identified.
+This library's focus is on identifying known bots while primarily ensuring no real users or browsers are falsely flagged.
+All of the bot user-agent patterns are validated against a large number of real browsers and bot patterns to eliminate false positives.

-For example, the user-agent string below is identified as both a bot and a real device by various libraries and data sources:
+For example, the user-agent string below is identified as both a bot and a real browser by various libraries and data sources:

 ```javascript
 Mozilla/5.0 (Linux; Android 4.2.1; CUBOT GT99 Build/JOP40D) AppleWebKit/535.19 (KHTML, like Gecko) Chrome/18.0.1025.166 Mobile Safari/535.19